Entanglement structure for finite system under dual-unitary dynamics

 \section{Summary and Conclusions}

 In this work we have considered information scrambling and entanglement generation within a finite system starting out with a generic initial state being transformed by a brickwall circuit composed of dual unitary operators.
 Under time evolution of this kind the space-time correlation function serves as an effective diagnostic of ergodic properties.
 When the correlation function is non-zero, i.e. on the lightcone connecting the space-time points, it displays constant, decaying, or oscillating behavior.
-The exact evaluation of the correlation function and its associated behaviour occurs in terms of a unital channel, dependent upon the individual operator $U$ used in constructing the aforementioned circuit.
+The exact evaluation of the correlation function and its associated behaviour occurs in terms of a unital channel, dependent upon the individual operator $\hat{U}$ used in constructing the aforementioned circuit.
 This observation has prompted us to explore the role of individual operators in other dynamical aspects like scrambling and entanglement buildup.

 The property of individual operators most relevant to our discussion is that of entangling power.
 Apart from the direct relation to entanglement generation, the entangling power beyond a specific bound guarantees the circuit to be ergodically mixing.
-Moreover using a metric in terms of $|\lambda_1|$ to quantify this rate we find that over several ensembles of local unitary equivalent $U$ the average mixing rate scales positively with the entangling power.
-In relation to the bipartite case we use the metric of entanglement velocity to analyse the buildup of entanglement and find that it correlates with the mixing rate, increasing with increased mixing.
+Moreover using a metric in terms of $|\lambda_1|$ to quantify this mixing we find that over several ensembles of local unitary equivalent $U$ the average mixing rate scales positively with the entangling power.
+In the bipartite case, we quantify entanglement buildup using the normalised entanglement measure, which we find to correlate with the mixing rate by growing monotonically with increased mixing.
 Taking the mixing rate allows us to consider the role of local unitaries in the dynamic properties of the circuit.
 In the overall picture we find that the entangling powers sets system dependent lower bounds in terms of both the ergodic nature and entanglement buildup.
-This exact calculation of the mixing rate is not possible for an arbitrary circuit and thus using dual unitaries we can put forward the example of a system where increased ergodicity implies greater entanglement.
+This relation is calculated in an exact manner for dual-unitary circuits, where the computable mixing rate provides a clear demonstration that stronger ergodicity accompanies greater entanglement generation.